Next Lesson - Malignant Breast Disease

 The most common benign breast disorder is fibrocystic change, occurring most commonly in women aged 20 to 50.

-It presents with pain and masses in the upper outer quadrant of the breasts most prominent the week before menstruation.
+It presents with pain and masses in the upper outer quadrant of the breasts, most prominent in the week before menstruation.
 Symptoms ease at the start of the period.
 This discomfort is caused by a combination of localised fibrosis, inflammation and cyst formation.

 If the symptoms are bilaterally symmetrical and synchronised to the woman’s menstrual cycle, a diary recording the symptoms may be helpful, and examination should ideally be performed mid-cycle.
 Once confirmed as fibrocystic change rather than a mass the patient should be reassured and then receive symptomatic management, which includes analgesia and a well-fitting bra.
-If invasive management is required, the mass often disappears after fine needle aspiration.
+If invasive management is required for a symptomatic cyst, it often resolves after fine needle aspiration.

 Duct ectasia involves the dilation of one or more of the lactiferous ducts in the breast, leading to blockage of the duct and inflammation.
 Key features include nipple discharge (bloody, serous, creamy white or yellow are all possible), retraction of the nipple, chronic periductal inflammation and abscess formation.

-This condition is treated by a surgical excision of the dilated duct and correction of the nipple retraction, and so needs referral.
+Management is usually conservative, with reassurance and symptomatic treatment.
+Surgical excision of the affected duct may be considered for persistent or troublesome symptoms, and referral is often made to exclude malignancy when features overlap with breast cancer.
 This referral is commonly done under the breast cancer pathway, as nipple discharge and masses could be suggestive of breast cancer.

 Acute mastitis is an inflammatory condition of the breast that predominantly occurs during breastfeeding.
 The lactiferous sinuses become infected by bacteria (commonly Staphylococcus aureus) entering via the nipple.
 The breast becomes painful, swollen and erythematous, and patients will often present systemically unwell with signs like fever, rigors and fatigue.